andrewstokes/monteliblobber/README.md

 ### Windows

 Download the compressed executable from the [release page][8].
 Unzip and double-click.
 A terminal window will appear in the background and your browser window will automatically open to Monteliblobber's home page.
-Terminate the application by selecting the terminal window and then pressing <kbg>Ctrl</kbg>+<kbg>C</kbg>.
+Terminate the application by clicking the Quit radio button at the top right of your browser window.
+The home page will display a green banner with the text `Info: Application stopped...
+You may now close this window.` You may now close the browser window.

 ### Mac